samlgithubaccount/BitsAndBots/README.md

 ![alt text](https://github.com/samlgithubaccount/BitsAndBots/blob/a49201a56cae93ac55306f533b4dcc04a627204c/ReadMeImages/p2s3.png?raw=true)

-4. Input a folder where you would like the project to be stored for the Path field.
+4. Input the folder where you would like the project to be stored for the Path field.

 ![alt text](https://github.com/samlgithubaccount/BitsAndBots/blob/a49201a56cae93ac55306f533b4dcc04a627204c/ReadMeImages/p2s4.png?raw=true)